Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Buy Dentamet,Dentamet in St. Petersburg,Dentamet in Novosibirsk,Dentamet in Yekaterinburg,Dentamet in Nizhny Novgorod,Dentamet in Kazan,Dentamet in Chelyabinsk,Dentamet in Omsk,Dentamet in Samara,

-Dental gel dentamet is one of the most effective antimicrobial agents affecting the main pathogenic microflora in the mouth.
+Dentamet dental gel is one of the most effective antimicrobial agents that affect the main pathogenic microflora in the mouth.
 This article provides detailed instructions for the use of this medication and its analogues.

 General characteristics of the dental product Dentamet

-Dentamet refers to medicines with antimicrobial properties, used to treat inflammations of infectious etiology.
-The drug is produced in the form of a gel of uniform consistency of white color with a slightly yellow tint.
+Dentamet belongs to medications with antimicrobial properties, used for the treatment of inflammation of infectious etiology.
+The drug is produced in the form of a gel of uniform consistency, white in color with a slightly yellow tint.

-The drug contains metronidazole- the main active ingredient of the gel is chlorhexidine bigluconate.
+The drug contains metronidazole– the main active component of the gel is chlorhexidine bigluconate.

 Additional components of the medicine consist of: